Living Gluten & Wheat Free in Japan

 Helpful Websites I’ve Found:

-- Chocolate Drinks – one awesome thing Japan is the fact that you can find the best hot chocolate and cold chocolate.
-And best of all, it’s usually all gluten free.
+Chocolate Drinks – one awesome thing about Japan is the fact that you can find the best hot chocolate and cold chocolate.
+And best of all, it’s usually all gluten-free.

 Japan doesn’t offer a lot of options but it’s still possible.
 As I learn more, I’ll continue to update my findings throughout the year.